EthanLinYitun/A_Plus_Plus_Spectral_Reconstruction/test/readme.txt

 Please follow the following steps in order:

-1. Download the ".mat" file of ICVL hyperspectral images from http://icvl.cs.bgu.ac.il/hyperspectral/
+1. Download the ".mat" file of ICVL hyperspectral images as described at https://icvl.cs.bgu.ac.il/pages/researches/hyperspectral-imaging.html

 2. Put the downloaded hyperspectral images to the folder: /test/data/hyperspectral_gt/orig/